How to Deal with Winter and Your Laying Flock

 Breeds that have smaller combs and heavier bodies will generally do better in colder climates than the lighter weight breeds.
 Some good choices for cold climates are just about any of our brown egg layer breeds with the slight exception of perhaps some of the Marans, as their combs tend to get a little larger.
 The Easter Egger and the Blue Ameraucana will also do very well in cold weather.

-So, what do you do if you have a large combed breed and live in an area with freezing temperatures in wintertime?
+So, what do you do if you have a large combed breed and live in an area with freezing temperatures in the wintertime?
 Remember two V’s: ventilation and Vaseline.
-First, make sure that your coop is well ventilated.
-Frostbite on large combs becomes more of an issue if the coop is not well ventilated and humidity is allowed to build up inside of the coop.
-It sounds counterintuitive, but allowing an open window or keeping an exhaust fan running during extreme cold will actually help prevent frostbite damage from occurring.
-Another thing you can do is apply a light coating of petroleum jelly to the comb and wattles of large-combed birds to help “seal” the skin, thus preventing injury.
+First, make sure that your coop is well-ventilated.
+Frostbite on large combs becomes more of an issue if the coop is not well-ventilated and humidity is allowed to build up inside the coop.
+It sounds counterintuitive, but allowing an open window or keeping an exhaust fan running during an extreme cold spell will actually help prevent frostbite damage from occurring.
+Another thing you can do is apply a light coating of Green Goo first aid ointment or petroleum jelly to the comb and wattles of large-combed birds to help “seal” the skin, thus preventing injury.

 Toes are also subject to frostbite damage.
 To prevent toe injury, use the flat side of 2 by 4 lumber as roosts so that your flock and cover their toes with feathers as they sleep.

 Contrary to popular belief, it is not necessary to provide a heat source during winter in your coop.
 Heat lamps can be dangerous if they fall and catch bedding on fire.
-As long as the flock can huddle together, are well fed and have a dry, clean and well-ventilated coop, they should be fine in winter.
-However, you do need to provide access to fresh, unfrozen water at all times, and the winter months can be challenging.
-Check out our Cold Weather Supplies in our online store for great products for helping you keep your flock nice and cozy in the cold weather.
+As long as the flock can huddle together, are well-fed, and have a dry, clean and well-ventilated coop, they should do good in any winter weather.
+However, you do need to provide access to fresh, clean, unfrozen water at all times, and the winter months can be challenging.
+Check out our Cold Weather Supplies for a wide range of products to help you keep your flock nice and cozy in the cold weather.
 We hope these suggestions will help you choose the right breeds for your flock and help you manage your flock this winter.

 Related Posts You Might Like